szarroug3/recipes/recipes/meals/che_buono_chicken_spaghetti_with_grape_tomatoes_and_italian_herbs.md

 2. Halve tomatoes lengthwise.
 Trim and thinly slice scallions, separating whites from greens.
 Peel and mince or grate garlic.

 #### Cook Chicken:
-1. Pat chicken* dry with paper towels and season all over with half the Italian Seasoning (you’ll use the rest later), salt, and pepper.
+1. Pat chicken* dry with paper towels and season all over with half the Italian Seasoning (you'll use the rest later), salt, and pepper.
 2. Heat a large drizzle of olive oil in a large pan over medium-high heat.
 Add chicken and cook, stirring, until browned and cooked through, 4-6 minutes.
 3. Turn off heat; transfer chicken to a plate.
 Wipe out pan.

 #### Cook Pasta:
 1. Once water is boiling, add spaghetti to pot.
-Cook until al dente, 9-11 minutes (you’ll start the tomatoes after 5 minutes).
+Cook until al dente, 9-11 minutes (you'll start the tomatoes after 5 minutes).
 2. Reserve 1 cup pasta cooking water, then drain well.

 #### Cook Veggies: